Illinois State Lottery: Powerball

 On October 13, 2009, the Mega Millions consortium and MUSL reached an agreement to cross-sell Mega Millions and Powerball.
 Illinois, already a Mega Millions member, began selling tickets for both games on January 31, 2010.
 In 2012, the price of a Powerball play was raised to $2($3 with the "PowerPlay" option).
 Powerball tickets are sold in the same jurisdictions as Mega Millions.

 Powerball sales in Illinois were suspended on June 28, 2017, due to the state's budget dispute.
 Powerball sales resumed on July 7, 2017, after the Illinois House came to an agreement on a new state budget.

 Retired draw games

 Lotto 7

 Beginning on April 22, 1987, the Illinois Lottery offered a second jackpot game called "Lotto 7".
 The game was drawn on Wednesday nights.
 Jackpots were paid in annuities, never offering a cash option.
 "Lotto 7" was discontinued on May 4, 1988.

-Players can choose 7 numbers between 1 and 39.
+Players chose 7 numbers from 1 to 39.
 The "Lotto 7" Game replaced the Wednesday "Lotto" Draw.

 My 3

 "My 3" began on September 9, 2012, with drawings held daily at 10:30 a.m. and 6:30 p.m.
 CT.
 The game, which was separate from "Pick 3", allowed players to choose numbers without the need to specify the type of wager being made.
 Players had to match all three digits in exact order to win $200.
-Lesser amounts were won depending on the order in which the digits were drawn.
+Lesser amounts were won depending on the order in which three digits were drawn.

 The final "My 3" drawing was on September 14, 2014.

+Hit or Miss

+This game had a similar title to the All or Nothing game (although it made its way to Illinois in September 2013 with an unknown end date).
+The game was played by picking 12 numbers from 1 to 24 for each game played.
+Unlike the All or Nothing concept and format, players also had an additional number selected at random called the life ball number(from 1 to 5) which only applied to the game’s top prize which was $250,000.
+Players who match all or none of the numbers drawn with the good life number won the top prize and $100,000 a year for life (the $100,000 a year for life prize was paid on a financial annuity over 20 years or the player was given a $1.2 million cash value for such annuity).
+The game was drawn 4 times a day every day (at 10:30 AM, 12:40 PM, 6:30 PM and at 9:22 PM central time).